DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 ### Men’s Internet Use

-One young man in his early 20s stayed at Mungalawarru for about 12-18 months, sharing a computer with four other young adults and a child in a mutual living space at a house transitory community members tended to occupy.
+One young man in his early 20s stayed at Mungalawurru for about 12–18 months, sharing a computer with four other young adults and a child in a mutual living space at a house that transitory community members tended to occupy.
 When we first met him in July 2012, he reported using the computer for fairly basic purposes – to check emails, to browse the internet and to download music – but said that he ‘wouldn’t pay to keep